colinskiis/guidelime/guidelines/allergy-immunology/aaaai-anaphylaxis-2024.md

 conditions:
   - anaphylaxis
   - allergic reaction
+  - food allergy
   - drug allergy
-  - food allergy
-  - venom allergy
 tags:
   - epinephrine
+  - antihistamines
+  - mast cell activation
-  - auto-injectors
+  - immunotherapy
-  - emergency treatment
+  - emergency management
-  - tryptase

-publication_date: 2024-02-15
+publication_date: 2024-01-15
-previous_version_date: 2020-11-01
+previous_version_date: 2020-01-01
 status: current
 supersedes: null
 superseded_by: null

 pdf_path: null
 has_pdf: false
-last_reviewed: 2025-12-23
+last_reviewed: 2025-12-24
 ---

 ## Scope
-2024 practice parameter update from the Joint Task Force on Practice Parameters (JTFPP), providing the latest evidence-based recommendations for the diagnosis and management of anaphylaxis.
+2024 update to the Joint Task Force Practice Parameter on the diagnosis and management of anaphylaxis.

 ## Key Recommendations

 ### Diagnosis
-- **Clinical Diagnosis**: Anaphylaxis is a clinical diagnosis based on the rapid onset of typical signs and symptoms (skin/mucosal, respiratory, cardiovascular, GI) after exposure to a likely allergen.
+- Anaphylaxis is a clinical diagnosis based on rapid onset of symptoms involving skin/mucosal tissue AND at least one other organ system (respiratory, cardiovascular, GI).
-- **Tryptase**: A peak serum tryptase level >11.4 ng/mL (or >1.2x baseline + 2 ng/mL) supports the diagnosis but is not required.
-It should be drawn 15 minutes to 3 hours after symptom onset.
+- Tryptase levels: Elevated serum tryptase (>2 + 1.2x baseline) supports the diagnosis but is not required.

-### Acute Management
+### First-Line Treatment
-- **Epinephrine is First-Line**: Intramuscular epinephrine (0.3-0.5 mg in adults) into the mid-outer thigh is the first-line and most critical treatment for anaphylaxis.
-There is no absolute contraindication to epinephrine in anaphylaxis.
+- **Epinephrine (IM)**: The ONLY first-line treatment.
+Administer immediately, intramuscularly into the mid-outer thigh (0.01 mg/kg, max 0.5 mg adults, 0.3 mg children).
+- **Repeat Dosing**: A second dose may be given after 5-15 minutes if symptoms persist or recur.
-- **Positioning**: Patients should lie supine with lower extremities raised (unless respiratory distress or vomiting requires an upright position).
+- **Positioning**: Place patient supine with lower extremities elevated unless contraindicated.
-- **Adjunctive Therapies**: IV fluids for hypotension.
-H1-antihistamines and corticosteroids may help address skin symptoms but do not treat or prevent the core, life-threatening features of anaphylaxis.

-### Observation
+### Adjunctive Therapies
-- **Monitoring Period**: Patients should be observed for at least 4–6 hours after the resolution of symptoms due to the risk of biphasic reactions (up to 20% of cases).
-- **Criteria for Discharge**: Symptom resolution, patient education on avoidance, and provision of at least two epinephrine auto-injector prescriptions.
+- **H1-Antihistamines**: May relieve cutaneous symptoms but do NOT treat cardiovascular or respiratory compromise.
+Should NOT delay epinephrine.
+- **Glucocorticoids**: Evidence for preventing biphasic reactions is weak; use is optional.
+- **Bronchodilators (Albuterol)**: For bronchospasm refractory to epinephrine.

-### Long-Term Management
+### Post-Anaphylaxis Management
+- **Observation**: Monitor for 4-8 hours or longer depending on severity and risk of biphasic reaction.
+- **Epinephrine Auto-Injector (EAI) Prescription**: Prescribe at least 2 EAIs at discharge for all patients experiencing anaphylaxis.
-- **Allergy Referral**: All patients should be referred to an allergist for identification of the trigger and management of future risk.
+- **Allergy Referral**: Refer for evaluation to identify triggers and for consideration of allergen immunotherapy where applicable.

-- **Action Plan**: A written anaphylaxis emergency action plan should be provided.
-- **Avoidance**: Strict avoidance of identified triggers is key.
-- **Venom Immunotherapy**: Should be offered to patients with systemic reactions to stinging insects.
-- **Medical Alert**: Recommend wearing medical identification jewelry.
+### Special Populations
+- **Infants**: Diagnosis can be challenging; epinephrine is safe and indicated.
+- **Mast Cell Disorders**: Patients with mastocytosis or elevated baseline tryptase are at higher risk for severe anaphylaxis.